 I’ve weeded all those out and I’ve presented to you meditative practices that work.
 However, these materials will not work for you until and unless you commit to doing them.
 This way, you will be able to fully benefit from the techniques that I have described in this training.

-It is also important that you focus on consistency.
 A lot of people think that meditation is just another activity that they engage in because they’re looking for a result.
 They are looking for some sort of solution.

 If you’re able to do this, then it becomes part of you.
 It becomes part of your personality in addition to your daily routine.
 You will then be able to put yourself in a position where you will level up your ability to focus, stay in the present moment, achieve emotional distance and emotional clarity.
 Ultimately, it’s all a choice.
 You have to exercise that choice.
 You have to be responsible for yourself, your thoughts and your actions.

-Do It Today – It’s That Simple
+Do Meditation Today and Every Day – It’s That Simple

 One of the most common problems I’ve noticed people experience with meditation is the fact that they feel that they would be able to only do it when things are right.
 They feel that they have to feel a certain way.
 They think that certain conditions have to be present in their life for them to do this.